Maheshwm11/USERQUIZSURVEY/README.md

 - Calculates final grades for students based on their quiz and exam scores.
 - Exports the results to a TSV file.

-Note: The grading system in the calcultae function depends on a lot of external factors that are hard coded for now.
+Note: The grading system in the calculate function depends on a lot of external factors that are hard coded for now.
 If you want the application to be modular, you will have to update the constants.

 ## Prerequisites